|

 (the Malayo-Polynesian language group, which is also known as

 Austronesian).
-The society traditionally has been agrarian, but by the late 1980s
+The society traditionally has been

-only about 15 percent of the labor force worked in agriculture. |
+agrarian, but by the late 1980s only about 15 percent of the labor force worked

 |

-Coal: Taipei, Keelung, Taoyuan, Hsinchu,
+Coal: Taipei, Keelung, Taoyuan, Hsinchu, Miaoli,

-Miaoli, Nantau and Chiayi Gold:
+Nantau and Chiayi Gold: Juifang,

-Juifang, Chinkuashih (Taipei prefecture), Copper: Juifang,
+Chinkuashih (Taipei prefecture), Copper: Juifang,

 Chinkuashih (Taipei prefecture), Chimei (Hwalien) Pyrites: Chihsingshan, Chinkuashih (Taipei